doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 do not conflict with explicit definitions of the same name and type: the explicit definition silently overrides the binding imported by `use`.

-If two definitions with the same name and type are imported by `use` from different libraries, then a warning is given (not an error).
+If two bindings with the same name and type are imported by `use` from different libraries, then a warning is given (not an error).
 This is new behaviour.

 Are bindings added to the object by `use <F>` externally accessible?
 * As named fields?
 No. Use `include` if you want this behaviour.
-* If you include or use the object?
-Again, no.
-  Use `include` if you want this behaviour.
+* If you `use` the object?
+No, use `include` if you want this behaviour.
-  However, I need to research the backward compatibility impact of this decision.
+  The rationale is, if library B uses library A, then B has access to A's bindings, but does not export A's API.
+If library B wants to export A's API, then it should include A.
 * Can these bindings be overridden by customization?
   Yes.
 A use case is MCAD/bearing.scad, which references `epsilon` from units.scad, which defines `epsilon=0.01`. `epsilon` should be considered an overrideable parameter, with 0.01 as its default value.
   Any script that uses units.scad and directly references epsilon, should allow epsilon to be overridden by customization.
+* If you include the object, all bindings are copied from the included object into the current object, and this includes bindings created by `use`, which preserve their properties: they can be overridden, but are not exported as named fields or via `use`.

 ### on `include <F>`
 The current implementation of `include <F>` works by textually